bundlewrap/bundlewrap/docs/content/repo/metadata.py.md

 While this looks simple enough, there are some important caveats.
 First and foremost: Metadata reactors must assume to be called many times.
 This is to give you an opportunity to react to metadata provided by other reactors.
 All reactors will be run again and again until none of them return any changed metadata.
 Unlike defaults, anything you return from a reactor will overwrite existing metadata.

 The parameter `metadata` is not a dictionary but an instance of `Metastack`.
-It knows two methods, `.get("some/path", "default")` and `.has("some/path")`, which provide `dict`-like access.
 You cannot modify the contents of this object.

-Do not assume `metadata` contains anything.
+It knows two methods, `.get("some/path", "default")` and `.has("some/path")`, which provide `dict`-like access. `.get()` will raise a `KeyError` when called for a non-existant path without a default.

 While node and group metadata and the results of metadata defaults will always be available to reactors, you should not rely on that for the simple reason that you may one day move some metadata from those static sources into another reactor, which may be run later.
 Thus you may need to wait for some iterations before that data shows up in `metadata`.
+Note that BundleWrap will catch any `KeyError`s raised in metadata reactors and only report them if they don't go away after all other relevant reactors are done.

 To avoid deadlocks when accessing *other* nodes' metadata from within a metadata reactor, use `other_node.partial_metadata` instead of `other_node.metadata`.
 For the same reason, always use the `metadata` parameter to access the current node's metadata, never `node.metadata`.

-<div class="alert alert-danger">Be careful when returning <a href="../../guide/api#bundlewraputilsfault">Fault</a> objects from reactors. <strong>All</strong> Fault objects (including those returned from <code>repo.vault.*</code>) will be considered <strong>equal</strong> to one another when BundleWrap inspects the returned metadata to check if anything changed compared to the <code>metadata</code> dict passed into the reactor.</div>
+<div class="alert alert-danger">Be careful when returning <a href="../../guide/api#bundlewraputilsfault">Fault</a> objects from reactors. <strong>All</strong> Fault objects (including those returned from <code>repo.vault.*</code>) will be considered <strong>equal</strong> to one another when BundleWrap inspects the returned metadata to check if anything changed compared to what was returned in an earlier iteration.</div>

-### EXPECT_RESULTS

-As a debugging aid, you may return `EXPECT_RESULT` instead of a dict to raise an exception if the metadata you're waiting for never shows up:

-	@metadata_reactor
-	def foo(metadata):
-	    if not metadata.has('something_foo_needs'):
-	        return EXPECT_RESULT
-	    else:
-	        return {'something_new': metadata.get('something_foo_needs', 0) + 1}

-	@metadata_reactor
-	def bar(metadata):
-	    if some_condition:
-	        return {'something_foo_needs': 1}
-	    else:
-	        return {}

-You could just return an empty dict instead of `EXPECT_RESULT`, but then you would not be alerted if `"something_foo_needs"` never shows up.

 ### DO_NOT_RUN_ME_AGAIN